Colfax Cemetery

 History

 In the 1850s, Dan Bayless was the first person to be buried in what would become the Colfax District Cemetery.
 The initial parcel of land was 272.25 by 400 feet.
-It was conveyed to the town of Colfax by John Burns dated May 27, 1878.
+It was conveyed to the town of Colfax, California, by John Burns dated May 27, 1878.
 In February, 1913 a map showing the name “Evergreen Cemetery” was located on the property of J. F. Seims, of Illinoistown.
 Later an addition in 1916 was made.
 On May 9, 1917 the Placer County Board of Supervisors established the Colfax District Cemetery, comprised of Judicial township No. 13, where it is now located at 180 North Canyon Way and Colfax Cemetery Road; a second addition in 1931; a third addition in 1933, and a fourth addition was made in 1944.
 Some 20 acres were set aside for future burials and is cared for by the Colfax Cemetery District.

 Weimar Sanatorium Cemetery